ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 Another reason why document processing is such an appealing problem is that it is inherently multimodal&mdash;textual and visual information is readily available for us to use.
-But unfortunately, crude document processin gsolutions tend to take advantage of only one type:
+But unfortunately, crude document processing solutions tend to take advantage of only one type:

 - Pure visual approaches involve a lot of complex business rules around bounding